What is the cause of bloodshot eyes?

 - Dust Particles

-- Dry Air - Air conditioning, aeroplane travel, arid climates
+- Dry Air - Air conditioning, airplane travel, arid climates

 - Chemicals - swimming pool chlorine, suntan cream, shampoo etc